italo-souza-silva/webdev/CSS/README.md

 # WEBDEV REPOSITORY

-<h2 align="center">Udemy's API Section</h2>
+<h2>CSS Section</h2>

+---

+<h3>Contents</h3>

+<a href="#intro">Introduction</a>
+<a href="#HWA">HOW TO APPLY CSS</a>
+<a href="#working">Working with CSS</a>
+<a href="#exe">Exercises and Project</a>

+---

+<a name="intro"><h3>Introduction</h3></a>

 *Cascading Style Sheets*-**CSS** describes how HTML elements are to be displayed on screen, and it can control the layout of multiple web pages all at once.<a href="#biblio">¹</a> CSS arrived to solve a big issue that was arrising in the web development world.
 This problem was that developers were using HTML for styling, and it wasn't meant to that.(In the [HTML folder](https://github.com/ItaloSSilva19/webdev/tree/master/HTML) there are the explanation for this)."When tags like <font>, and color attributes were added to the HTML 3.2 specification, it started a nightmare for web developers.
 Development of large websites, where fonts and color information were added to every single page, became a long and expensive process.
 To solve this problem, the World Wide Web Consortium (W3C) created CSS.
 CSS removed the style formatting from the HTML page!"<a href="#biblio">²</a>
+Also, another important feature in CSS is the possibility to create **classes and ids**.
+They seems the same in a first glance, but there is a fundamental difference between them.
+While a class name can be applied to several elements on a single page, an id name must be unique.
+One of the reasons is that "JavaScript depends on there being only one page element with any particular id, or else the commonly used `getElementById` function wouldn’t be dependable."

+---

+<a name="HWA"><h3>HOW TO APPLY CSS:</h3></a>

 There are three usual ways to apply CSS to an HTML document: *Inline, Internal, and external*.

-<h3 align="center">HOW TO APPLY CSS:</h3><a name="HWA"></a>

 *  **Inline CSS** is used as an attribute inside an HTML element: